 Tap on your screen to focus, and then drag the sun slider up or down to expose the shot.

-Once you’ve found the perfect look, tap and hold the focus and exposure box to lock in your settings.
+Once you’ve found the perfect look, tap and hold the focus and exposure box to lock in your iPhone camera settings.
 There’s also a neat exposure dial if you want to just lock in exposure but not focus.
 Tap the carrot > exposure icon > and slide left and right.

 Good sound matters more than you think!
 A general rule for clear audio is to get your microphone as close to your subject as possible.